 It presents us with momentum, action, and in its power and vulnerability asks to make a change in ourselves and on a social level.
-It asks to step up and demand more, demand healing, demand reclamation, demand attention the those that have been forgotten or erased.
+It asks to step up and demand more, demand healing, demand reclamation, demand attention for those that have been forgotten or erased.
 And it won’t stop.
 It won’t give up.

 Taurus: Devotions by Mary Oliver

-A true lover of beauty and tradition, Taurus desires scents and sounds and pleasures of the skin.
-But they also want mental stimulation and imagery that can send them sensory overload.
-To fulfill their desire for the grounded but pastoral: Mary Oliver’s focus on the sacredness of nature.
+A true lover of beauty and tradition, Taurus relishes scents and sounds and pleasures of the skin.
+But they also want mental stimulation and imagery that can send them into sensory overload.
+To fulfill their desire for the grounded but pastoral, Mary Oliver’s focus on the sacredness of nature.
 Her poetic exploration of nature offers the Taurus the ability to smell the roses, hear the sea, and find the divine in Mother Earth.
 It is a book of wildness, humanity, and the spectacular language of the natural world.

 Gemini: Ventrakl by Christian Hawkey

 Ventrakl by Christian Hawkey is a conversation, a summoning, a translation — between author Christian Hawkey and George Trakl, a 19th-century Austrian poet.
 The poems are often “translated” (literally but mostly by other means) from Trakl’s own work and are displayed alongside images.
 Poems by Trakl are shot at via a gun and the remaining text is reassembled into a new poem, for example.
 This book — with its innovative nature — will speak to Gemini’s gift for communication and invention and it will call to Gem’s adaptable, dual nature.